Four-Phase Systems: History

 The idea behind Four-Phase Systems began when Boysel was designing MOS components at Fairchild Semiconductor in 1967.
 Boysel wrote a manifesto explaining how a computer could be built from a small number of MOS chips.
 Fairchild made Boysel head of a MOS design group, which he used to design parts satisfying the requirements of his putative computer.
 After doing this, Boysel left to start Four-Phase in October 1968, initially with two other engineers from his Fairchild group as well as others.
 Boysel was not sued by Fairchild, perhaps because of chaos caused by a change in Fairchild management at that time.
 When the company was incorporated in February 1969, he was joined by other engineers from the Fairchild group.
 Robert Noyce, co-founder of Intel, was an early board member.

 Boysel arranged for chips to be fabricated by Cartesian, a wafer-processing company founded by another engineer from Fairchild.
 By spring of 1970, Four-Phase had an engineering-level system operating.
 Four-Phase showed its system at the Fall Joint Computer Conference in 1970.
 By June 1971, Four-Phase IV/70 computers were in use at four different customers, and by March 1973, they had shipped 347 systems to 131 customers.
-The company enjoyed a substantial level of success, having revenues of $178 million by 1979.
+The company enjoyed a substantial level of success, having revenues of $178 million and 2,800 employees by 1979.
 As of 1979, their models included: